Managing the GenerationsBack to Course Guide

 - Comparing and contrasting global generational cohorts to the United States generational cohorts.

-- Defining the cross-generational workplace and potential organizational effects for the 21st century.
+- Defining the cross-generational workplace and potential organizational effects for today’s marketplace.

 - Understanding the meaning of generational events and the significance of those events.